 REPORT CARDS

-Report cards are issued at the end of each quarter, i.e., each nine-week session.
+Report cards are issued at the end of each trimester.
 Letter grades are used to designate a student's progress.
 Incomplete grades are a student's responsibility and should be taken care of within two weeks.
-Parent-Teacher conferences are typically held at the end of the first quarter.

 HONOR ROLL